College with a Family Support Team

 Speech

-This oral communication course offers experience in the selection and organization of speech content, audience analysis, and delivery.
+This oral communication course, ENG107, offers experience in the selection and organization of speech content, audience analysis, and delivery.
 Classroom experience emphasizes preparation and delivery of informative and persuasive speeches, as well as other types of oral presentations.
+3 Credits

 First Year Experience

-Students will actively and deliberately engage in the requirements of their transition into college.
+Students will actively and deliberately engage in the requirements of their transition into college as part of FYE100.
 This seminar focuses on how to succeed.
 It will facilitate a strong start, empower with necessary skills and awareness, chart a path toward achievement of goals, and direct students toward supports as needed.
 Particular attention will be paid to navigating the college environment, expectations of the institution, individual learning style, career development, academic strategies, community building, time management and time theft.
-This is a pass/fail course.

 Frequently Asked Questions